HOME WISE Uranium Project > Radiation >

 Comments must be provided by 15 November 2004.

-> Download Draft Human Alimentary Tract Model for Radiological Protection external link (2.5M PDF)
+> Download Draft Human Alimentary Tract Model for Radiological Protection (2.5M PDF)

 ICRP releases draft text of next fundamental Recommendations for comment